DiffaAzkhani/task-master/README.md

 - Register User
 - Delete Account User

-### Study
+### Admin
-- Get Study
+- Get All User
+- Delete User
+- Update User
 - Get All Study
+- Get Study By Code
+- Create New Study
-- Delete Study
+- Delete Study By Code
+- Update Study By Code

+### Study for User
-- Add Study
+- Get Study By Code
-- Update Study
+- Get All Study

 ### Question and Answer
 - Add Question and Answer